Arthmoor/QSF-Portal/docs/README.txt

  (previously known as Candy Corn) for all administrators.
 This is so you can still login and access Admin CP.
 Many templates have been added so any skins for Mercuryboard 1.1.4 or older will need significant changes.
- See http://www.qsfportal.com for more information
+ See https://github.com/Arthmoor/QSF-Portal for more information

 === Requirements ===
- QSF Portal works with PHP 4.3.0 or higher.
-PHP 5 is also supported.
+ QSF Portal works with PHP 5.3.0 or higher.
+MySQL 4.1 or higher is required.
- MySQL 3.22 or higher is required.
  QSF Portal works on any operating system and web server combination.

  If you experience a problem and you meet these requirements, please report it as a bug.
 The latest versions of PHP and MySQL are recommended to keep